apiaryio/api-blueprint/Tutorial.md

-# API Blueprint Basic Tutorial
+# API Blueprint Tutorial

-Welcome to the API Blueprint Tutorial!
-In this tutorial you will learn about the basics to getting started with the API Blueprint language.
+Welcome to an API Blueprint Tutorial!
+In this tutorial you will learn about the basics of the API Blueprint language.

-We’re going to build an API Blueprint for a service called Polls – a simple web service that allows consumers to view polls and vote in them.
+In this tutorial, we’re going to build an API Blueprint for a service called Polls – a simple web service that allows consumers to view polls and vote in them.

 > **Note:** **Additional API Blueprint Resources**
 >